hotwired-laravel/turbo-laravel/README.md

 [![GitHub Tests Action Status](https://github.com/tonysm/turbo-laravel/workflows/Tests/badge.svg)](https://github.com/tonysm/turbo-laravel/workflows/Tests/badge.svg)
 [![Total Downloads](https://img.shields.io/packagist/dt/tonysm/turbo-laravel.svg?style=flat-square)](https://packagist.org/packages/tonysm/turbo-laravel)

-This package gives you a set of conventions to make the most out of [Hotwire](https://hotwire.dev/) in Laravel (inspired by [turbo-rails](https://github.com/hotwired/turbo-rails) gem).
-There is a [companion application](https://github.com/tonysm/turbo-demo-app) that shows how to use this package and the conventions in your application.
+This package gives you a set of conventions to make the most out of [Hotwire](https://hotwire.dev/) in Laravel (inspired by the [turbo-rails](https://github.com/hotwired/turbo-rails) gem).
+There is a [companion application](https://github.com/tonysm/turbo-demo-app) that shows how to use the package and the conventions in your application.

 <a name="documentation"></a>
-## Documentation Index
+## Documentation

 * [Installation](#installation)
 * [Conventions](#conventions)